City Crime Score

 Frequently Asked Questions

-What is the crime rate in Markham?
+What types of crime are most common in Markham?

-What are the safest neighborhoods in Markham?
+What are the safest areas in Markham?

-Is Markham a good place to live?
+Is Markham a good place to live given its crime grade?

 Surrounding Cities